sharabinth/ptfe-aws-external-services-mode/README.md

-# Provision AWS EC2 Instance Using Terraform to Install pTFE in Demo Mode
+# Provision AWS EC2 Instance Using Terraform to Install pTFE With External Services
-Terraform configuration to setup AWS EC2 instance and a disk to be used in the Production mode using Mounted Disk option to install Private Terraform Enterprise.
+Terraform configuration to setup AWS EC2 instance and the associated external services such as S3 for blob storage and postgresql for external service.

 # Usage
 Make appropriate changes to the `vars.tf` file to replace with the values suitable for your environment such as key file name, aws region, hostname prefix, route53 domain name etc.  If using personal domain then remove route53 related config in the `main.tf` file.